Menu

 Some strategies that can help you make it through exam day include self-care and eating a healthy breakfast to sustain your energy levels.

-A quick walk or a short burst of exercise beforehand can also help put you at ease and get the blood flowing, reducing stress and boosting your performance.
+A quick walk or a short burst of physical activity before the exam can also help ease stress and get blood flowing, reducing stress, and boosting your performance.

 All going to plan, you’ll finish the exam with a pep in your step.
-Either way, some light exercise afterwards will help you burn off any nervous energy and return to a calmer and hopefully stress-free state!
+Either way, some light physical activity afterwards will help you burn off any nervous energy and return to a calmer and hopefully stress-free state!

 If you’re struggling to fit regular exercise into your day, remember that there are plenty of resources available to help you get your mojo back.

-From downloading the Couch to 5K app, joining fitness classes at your local YMCA to finding a gym buddy, getting your exercise in doesn’t have to be hard work.
+From downloading the Couch to 5K app, joining fitness classes at your local YMCA, to finding a gym buddy, fitting exercise into your routine doesn’t have to be hard work!

-Find the activity that works for you and your study routine and fingers crossed, you’ll notice the difference it makes to your stress and anxiety levels – hopefully your exam performance too!
+Find the physical activity that works for you and your study routine, and fingers crossed you’ll notice the difference it makes to your stress and anxiety levels – hopefully your exam performance too!

 this. featured experts